CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Vanilla/World/IWorld.md

 ### Remove Entity
 Use an [IEntity](/Vanilla/Entities/IEntity/) object.
-Returns a bool that states if the spawn was successful.
+Returns a bool that states if the remove was successful.
 ```zenscript
 worldObj.removeEntity(IEntity entity);
 ```